 "Uh-huh."
 I glance down at my feet.
 "No heels, though."

 She grins down at my black ballet flats.
-"I'm a little relieved," she laughs, and then she hugs me.
+"I'm kind of relieved," she laughs, and then she hugs me.

 "Happy birthday," I mumble, smiling into her shoulder.
-For the moment, it is just the two of us, and I realise just how much I have missed her.
+For the moment, it's just the two of us, and I realise just how much I've missed her.
 I clutch her for a few seconds longer than necessary and she pats my back as though she knows what I'm thinking.

-"Let's go and get our table," she says, running her eyes over me again.
-"We can talk before everyone else arrives."
+"Let's go and get our table," she says, and it's kind of a relief to see her eyes are a bit misty.
+"We can talk before everyone else arrives.

-I am unable to hide how pleased I am at this suggestion, smiling widely at her.
+I can't hide how pleased I am at this suggestion

 "How's college?"
 Mary Anne asks.